 - Bake in oven for 5 minutes.
 Quickly sprinkle chocolate over hot candy and let stand for about 3 minutes or until chocolate starts to melt.
 Spread chocolate over crackers, then sprinkle with nuts.
 Note: If chocolate isn't melting fast (mainly, if you are using chips instead of chocolate chocolate), throw the pan back in the oven for a minute.

-- Let cool at room temperature for about an hour, then transfer to the refrigerator to chill and set.
+- Let cool at room temperature for about an hour, then transfer to the refrigerator or freezer to chill and set.
+I usually use the freezer.